jnidzwetzki/bboxdb/docs/index.md

 In contrast to traditional key-value stores, BBoxDB is optimized to handle multi-dimensional data.
 Stored data is placed into an n-dimensional space.
 The space is partitioned and assigned to the nodes of a cluster.
 SSTables (string sorted tables) are used as data storage.
 [Apache Zookeeper](https://zookeeper.apache.org/) is used to coordinate the whole system.
 The system can be accessed, using a [network protocol](/bboxdb/dev/network.html).
 Some special features like continuous queries or a history for tuples are also supported.

-## Multi-dimensional data in traditional key-value-stores
+## Multi-dimensional data in regular key-value-stores
 Existing key-value stores are using one-dimensional keys to address the values.
 Finding a proper key for multi-dimensional data is hard and often impossible; this is especially true when the data has an extent (e.g., regions).
 To retrieve multi-dimensional data from a key-value store, a full data scan is often required.
 BBoxDB was developed to avoid the expensive full data scan and to make the work with multi-dimensional data more convenient.

-## What is the difference to traditional key-value-stores?
+## What is the difference between BBoxDB and regular key-value-stores?

 [NoSQL databases](https://en.wikipedia.org/wiki/NoSQL) and especially [key-value stores](https://en.wikipedia.org/wiki/Key-value_database) are very popular these days.
 They have a simple data model and can be easily implemented as a distributed system to handle big data.
 Techniques like _hash-_ or _range-partitioning_ are used to spread the data across a cluster of nodes.
 Each node stores only a small part of the whole dataset.